rtmatt/csvimport/README.md

-## TODO
+## ISSUES
-- [ ] Rollback imports upon error with importer
+- [ ] No Native photo upload support
-- [ ] Report events where unique keys are repeated
+- [ ] When unique keys are duplicated in a csv, first entry is just deleted in favor of second.
-- [ ] Add automatic photo upload support
+ - [ ] Currenty if there are errors in postSqlUpdate method, they are not handled.

 # csvimport